ppy/osu-wiki/wiki/People/Beatmap_Nominators/Rules/en.md

 - Beatmap Nominators must nominate at least **6** beatmaps over a 90-day period.
   - An activity warning will be issued when failing to meet this rule.
-  - Falling below **4** nominations will always result in removal from the Beatmap Nominators instead.
+  - Falling below **4** nominations will always result in removal from the Beatmap Nominators.
 - Hybrid Beatmap Nominators must nominate at least **3** beatmaps per proficient game mode over a 90-day period.
   - An activity warning in the relevant game mode will be issued when failing to meet this rule.
   - Falling below **2** nominations a given game mode will always result in removal from the Beatmap Nominators of said game mode.